ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 ## Config Setup
 * Copy one of the `config.example.<env>.toml` as `config.toml`
 * Copy `docker-compose-example.yml` as `docker-compose.yml`
-* Create an empty `.cb.env` file and run `docker-compose -f docker-compose.yml up cb_gen_jwt` to generate new jwt for the signer module
+* Create an empty `.cb.env` file and run `docker compose -f docker-compose.yml up cb_gen_jwt` to generate new jwt for the signer module
 * Do not use any other relay than the one listed in the `config.example.<env>.toml`, otherwise you will get slashed
 * Registration of SSV or Obol validators can skip signer-related setup below
 * For local signer module, Commit Boost supports various consensus client.
 Please refer to [here](https://commit-boost.github.io/commit-boost-client/get_started/configuration#local-signer) for more details